munkyuK/munkyuK.github.io/_pages/research.md

 Three-dimensional holographic imaging of macroscopic objects
 ======
 ![SFM](https://github.com/munkyuK/munkyuK.github.io/blob/master/images/SFM.png?raw=true)
+Reconstructing real-world objects in three dimensions, such as in autonomous driving or virtual reality, is really interesting and highly practical.
+Can objects be reconstructed well even in foggy conditions?
+Is it possible to reconstruct objects behind walls?
+Many kind of research has been explored such as Non-Line-of-Sight (NLOS) imaging and holography to address these intriguing questions.
+We have utilized holographic measurement with low-coherence sources to reconstruct objects hidden behind scattering layers.
+Additionally, in narrow spaces like the oral cavity, we have achieved single-shot multiple depth imaging by multiplexing depth information in the spatial frequency domain, enabling rapid scanning and three-dimensional reconstruction of objects.
+These advancements open up new possibilities for applications in various fields, from enhancing vision in challenging environments to enabling innovative medical imaging techniques.

 Reference :
 * Sungsoo Woo, Munkyu Kang, Changhyeong Yoon, Taseok Daniel Yang, Youngwoon Choi and Wonshik Choi, "Three-dimensional imaging of macroscopic objects hidden behind scattering media using time-gated aperture synthesis", Optics Express., 25, 32722 (2017)